stevematney/writing/The Big Guide to Web Components Built With React/The Big Guide to Web Components Built With React.md

 ### Styled Components

-Luckily, styled-components gives us a simple solution for the problem of relocation style tags: the [`StyleSheetManager`](https://styled-components.com/docs/api#stylesheetmanager).
-This allows you to provide a node where the styles will ultimately land, so for a Web Component, you don't need to do much more than wrap your App in a stylesheet manager.
+Luckily, styled-components gives us a simple solution for the problem of relocating style tags: the [`StyleSheetManager`](https://styled-components.com/docs/api#stylesheetmanager).
+This allows you to provide a node where the styles will ultimately land.
+So for a Web Component, you don't need to do much more than wrap your App in a stylesheet manager.
 A Web Component using [`ReactHTMLElement `](#reacthtmlelement) and `StyleSheetManager` might look like this:

 ```react
 class ReactWebComponent extends ReactHTMLElement {